bootscore/bootscore/README.md

 ## Child-theme(s)

 Edit theme in an upgrade-safe way using the provided child-theme(s).
-Build your site from scratch with [bootScore Child](https://bootscore.me/shop/products/child-themes/bootscore-child-theme/) or start a new WooCommerce shop with presetted [bootCommerce Child](https://bootscore.me/shop/products/child-themes/bootcommerce-5-child-theme/).
+Build your site from scratch with [bootScore Child](https://bootscore.me/shop/products/child-themes/bootscore-child-theme/) or start a new WooCommerce shop with presetted [bootCommerce Child](https://bootscore.me/shop/products/child-themes/bootcommerce-5-child-theme/) (WooCommerce plugin is required).

 ## Plugins